Thyroid UK Statement regarding Coronavirus (COVID-19)

 The British Thyroid Association have published some excellent information which we recommend you read:

 “The COVID-19 pandemic presents significant challenges to us all.
-The following statements regarding management of thyroid disease have been formulated to provide clinical advice to medical colleagues during this time:
+The following statements regarding the management of thyroid disease have been formulated to provide clinical advice to medical colleagues during this time:

 - BTA/SFE advice regarding resource-limited treatment of thyrotoxicosis during the COVID-19 pandemic